 Feilman Foundation First Fleet Restoration PhD Scholarship

 The Feilman Foundation First Fleet Restoration PhD Scholarship will be responsible for documenting and researching the restoration of these historic pianos, including extensive engagement with master restorers, technicians, and instrument- builders.
 The scholarship provides a stipend of $35,000 per annum and a research budget of $15,000 per annum (primarily for travel costs), for up to four years.
-To apply and for more information, please visit the ECU Scholarships web pages.

 Kevin Button & Susie Lim Scholarship